The H.N. Greenwell Store Museum

 - Easy parking for cars and buses

-- Close to the Kona Coffee Living History Farm
+- One mile away from the Kona Coffee Living History Farm

 When you walk into the restored Greenwell Store, you cross the threshold into the 1890s.
 As you enter the broad front doors, the mingled aromas of a general store serving the needs of Kona ranches waft through the air.
-The scents of salted salmon, saddle soap, neat’s foot oil, coffee beans, oranges, rawhide, cattle, horses, and wool blend together again, just as they did in the Greenwell Store over 100 years ago when Henry and Elizabeth Greenwell sold goods here in the heyday of Kona ranching.
+The scents of salted salmon, saddle soap, coffee beans, rawhide, and wool blend together again, just as they did in the Greenwell Store over 100 years ago when Henry and Elizabeth Greenwell sold goods here in the heyday of Kona ranching.

 Stocked with accurate reproductions of goods that filled the shelves and hung from the ceiling joists, the store offers a glimpse of activities at Kalukalu over a century ago.
-Close your eyes and be transported back in time as the storekeeper offers St. Jacobs Oil to cure your arthritis or rheumatism.
-Check out the store merchandise as the clerk assembles your order of denim trousers, woolen long johns, coffee beans, tobacco, rice, calico yard goods, a 24 foot-length of rope to tether your horse, and a parasol to protect the ladies from the bright Kona sun.
-You will be tempted to purchase a new paniolo saddle made with a Hawaiian saddletree or some dry poi, called pa’i'ai, and some wild dog poison for your next trip mauka.
+Close your eyes and be transported back in time as you imagine the storekeeper offering you St. Jacobs Oil to cure your arthritis or rheumatism.
+Check out the store merchandise: denim trousers, woolen long johns, coffee beans, tobacco, rice, calico yard goods, a 24 foot-length of rope to tether your horse, and a parasol to protect the ladies from the bright Kona sun.
+You will be tempted to “purchase” a new paniolo saddle made with a Hawaiian saddletree or some dry poi, called pa’i'ai, and some wild dog poison for your next trip mauka.
 Before leaving, share some gossip about local people and events.

 You won’t leave this place without feeling that you have been transported back in time for a rare glimpse into Kona’s colorful past.